Transportation Network Analysis with Graph Theory

 Next Steps

-Based on your analysis you can propose potential improvements (grouping additional stores, merging routes) and assess the operational feasibility with the teams.
+Based on your analysis, you can propose potential improvements (grouping additional stores, merging routes) and assess the operational feasibility with teams.

 About Me